GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     webui_domains = # Your domain name for Web UI access (e.g., ["webui.example.com"])
     iap_access_domains = # List of domains granted for IAP access to the Web UI (e.g., ["domain:example.com"])
     ```
 1. (Optional) By default, this repository creates a new VPC network in the same project as other resources.
 You can use an existing VPC network instead by configuring optional terraform variables.

     ```sh
     create_vpc_network = false # default is true
     vpc_name = # The name of your existing vpc, (e.g., "myvpc")
     ```
     If using an existing VPC, you should validate that your existing vpc has firewall policies and DNS zones that enable the traffic pathways defined in [vpc.tf](enterprise-knowledge-solution/components/common-infra/terraform/vpc.tf), and grant Compute Network User on your shared VPC to the deployer service account.

+1. Initialize Terraform:

+    ```sh
+    terraform init
+    ```

 1. Review the proposed changes, and apply them: